rayhog/aviator-jekyll-template/_documentation/overview.md

    * Nodes represent entities that are equivalent to a records classification, which store a specific data category such as hardware or software.
    * Nodes have attributes that represent and store data as key-value pairs.
-   * Nodes connect to other nodes by using relationships.
+   * Nodes connect to other nodes by relationships.

   The following diagram shows the `/tql` endpoint that is used to query nodes in the Technopedia database.